Mei crashed through bushes. Tree branches tore at her as she passed. But she was in no state of mind to notice with her mind blank with fright.

 Mei loved hot baths.
 She regularly went to public baths, both in her home city and when travelling around Asia.
 There was something both spiritual and physical about the experience.
 She felt tensions easing, dirt and grime washing away, and the anxiousness of the previous night melted in the face of this heavenly spring.

 For a long time, she relaxed there, leaning back, head on the rocks, drifting in the warmth and not thinking much.
-She was drowsy and, in moments, fell asleep.
+She was drowsy and felt like she could fall asleep right here but kept herself awake so that she wouldn’t miss a second of the experience.

 Some kind of tropical bird woke her sometime later.
 The sun above was bright and it was probably afternoon.
 The soothing backdrop of birdsong played in harmony with the rush of water over the falls.